rgraziosi-fbk/LSTM-Daemon-Action/README.md

   conda env create -f environment.yml conda activate lstm-caise23
   ```

+## My running instructions

+### Training

+- In dg_training.py adjust parameters to your needs.
+In particular: column_names, timeformat, file_name
+- Run `cd lstm`
+- Run `python dg_training.py`

+Training generates two folder: only the one containing the model_parameters.json file is really useful and should be referenced in the log generation step; the other folder can be deleted.

+### Log generation

+- In dg_prediction.py choose 'folder', 'model_file' and 'rep' parameters. 'rep' indicates how many logs to generate.
+- In event_log_predictor.py:265 choose the h5 model path
+- In model_predictor.py:55 choose the number of traces to generate
+- Run `python dg_predictiction.py`

 ## Running the script

 Once created the environment, you can perform training and testing by running the following python scripts dg_training.py  and dg_predictiction.py  through command line as  described below: